-Computers, website, and software
+Computers, website, and software 3 years

-Furniture and equipment

-Vehicles

-Building and improvements

-3 years

-5 to 10 years
+Furniture and equipment 5 to 10 years

-10 years
+Vehicles 10 years

-10 to 40 years
+Building and improvements 10 to 40 years

-Property and equipment and intangible assets subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying values of an asset or asset group may not be recoverable.
+Property, equipment and intangible assets subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying values of an asset or asset group may not be recoverable.
 The amount of potential impairment loss is calculated by the excess of fair value over the assets carrying value.
 Fair value is generally determined using a discounted cash flow analysis.
-No impairments were recognized for the year ended March 31, 2020.
+No impairments were recognized for the year ended March 31, 2021.